 It took several more weeks of the build process to get around to the actual water lines.
 I used white 1/2″ PEX for nearly all my fresh water plumbing and color-coded the hot water lines with red electrical tape.
 You can check out a detailed diagram of my plumbing system here.
 My goal was to limit the length of the hot water plumbing to the fixtures (sink and show) so that they were as short as possible thus minimizing the time (and water “waste”) it takes for hot water to arrive at the fixtures.
 The location of the water heater in my build is extremely close to the galley sink I can get hot water at the sink in about two seconds!
 The shower takes just a few more seconds.

 The water connections are very straightforward.
 I used a 1/2″ PEX Female Thread Swivel Adapter on both the fresh water supply and hot water outlet along with standard PEX tubing and connectors to route the hot water lines to the galley faucet and shower mixing valve.
+As I wrote above in the parts list, all the threaded connections are 1/2″ NPT male except the hot water outlet which is BSP (British Standard Pipe) thread.
 Note that Isotherm recommends that you use a “single handle” type faucet for effective mixing of hot and cold water.
 I used this faucet in the galley and this mixing valve in the shower.

 You’ll also need to connect the built-in pressure relief valve on the water heater to a drain on the exterior of the van.
 In my installation, I simply used another 1/2″ PEX Female Thread Swivel Adapter and a short length of PEX hose that goes through the van floor.
 This allows any release of water from the valve (to relive pressure) to run onto the ground.
 This valve can also be opened manually to drain the tank for winterizing or repairs.